Why is Nikolaustag celebrated before Christmas in Germany?

-Each December 6th, children in Germany celebrate Nikolaus.
+Each December 6th, children in Germany celebrate 'St. Nikolaus Day'.
 But why does the Santa look-alike come so early and why do all the children place their shoes outside their front doors on the evening before?
-The Local has the lowdown.

 Is Nikolaus the same as Santa Claus?